• Skip to primary navigation

 The cooking time depends on the ripeness of the fruit.
 Soft, ripe Italian plums need about 7-8 minutes, while larger and firmer ones will need slightly longer.
 Just check; it is really easy to decide if they are done to your liking or not.

-How to use the plums?
+How to serve the plums?

 How to store?